Close Menu

 Our recent physics grads further their studies in top programs at institutions including:

-• University of Washington (Ph.D. in materials science and engineering)
+• University of Texas at Dallas (Ph.D. in physics)

-• University of Texas at Austin (Ph.D. in astrophysics)
+• University of Nebraska – Lincoln (Ph.D. in physics)

 Opportunities outside the classroom